News & Events

 Connect Magazine | story from the College of Education and Human Development

-CEHD's Connect Magazine features a story about inclusive art at the Masonic Institute for the Developing Brain and the Blythe Brendan-Mann Community Center, the new home for Art for All's art installation space.
-The Inclusive art story can be found at CEHD news or by downloading the magazine .
+CEHD's Connect Magazine featured a story about inclusive art at the Masonic Institute for the Developing Brain and the Blythe Brenden-Mann Community Center, the new home for Art for All's art installation space.
+The Inclusive art story can be found at CEHD News or by downloading the magazine .

 Impact: Careers in the Arts

-Art for All founder Sheryl Evelo and program manager Nik Fernholz profiled the growing program in a recent issue of Impact, ICI’s flagship publication.
+Art for All founder Sheryl Evelo and program manager Nik Fernholz profiled the growing program in an issue of Impact, ICI’s flagship publication.
 The article shares Art for All’s vision for supporting the work of artists with disabilities through philanthropic support.